alextison/discordWeatherBot/README.md

 A `/help` command to get help on different areas of the bot or to contact support:

 ### Info Command

 A `/info` command to get information about the bot, links to different resources, or developer information.

-### Test Command
+### Weather Command

-A generic command, `/test`, which can be copied to create additional commands.
+The main bot's command `/weather`, allow users to ask for weather in a given location.

 ### Welcome Message